LemuelGuevara/Python-Calculator/README.md

 2. not all the functions work
 3. the number limit is only until where the textbox is
 4. can't equate more than 2 expressions
-5. and thx to google for helping
+5. and thx to the internet for helping